 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-The statutory maximum employee contribution rate was increased one percent July 1, 2014, July 1, 2015, and July 1, 2016 when it reached 14 percent.
-For the fiscal year ended June 30, 2017, plan members were required to contribute 14 percent of their annual covered salary.
-The Center was required to contribute 14 percent; the entire 14 percent was the portion used to fund pension obligations.
-The fiscal year 2017 contribution rates were equal to the statutory maximum rates.
+For the fiscal year ended June 30, 2018, the employer rate was 14 percent and the plan members were also required to contribute 14 percent of covered salary.
+The fiscal year 2018 contribution rates were equal to the statutory maximum rates.

-The Center's contractually required contribution to STRS was \$285,067 for fiscal year 2017.
-Of this amount \$46,157 is reported as an intergovernmental payable.
+The Center's contractually required contributions to STRS were \$324,110 for fiscal year 2018.